rockdaboot/wget2/docs/wget2_manual.md

 * -x, --force-directories

   The opposite of -nd---create a hierarchy of directories, even if one would not have been created otherwise.
-E.g. wget -x http://fly.srk.fer.hr/robots.txt will save the downloaded file to fly.srk.fer.hr/robots.txt.
+E.g. wget2 -x http://fly.srk.fer.hr/robots.txt will save the downloaded file to fly.srk.fer.hr/robots.txt.

 * -nH, --no-host-directories

   Disable generation of host-prefixed directories.
-By default, invoking Wget with -r http://fly.srk.fer.hr/ will create a structure of directories beginning with fly.srk.fer.hr/.
+By default, invoking Wget2 with -r http://fly.srk.fer.hr/ will create a structure of directories beginning with fly.srk.fer.hr/.
 This option disables such behavior.

 * --protocol-directories

   Use the protocol name as a directory component of local file names.
-For example, with this option, wget -r http://host will save to http/host/... rather than just to host/....
+For example, with this option, wget2 -r http://host will save to http/host/... rather than just to host/....

 * --cut-dirs=number